 Einstein’s equation provides a solution, according to the principle of least action, which is a geometry for the universe, where all bodies contribute to its definition and where, in return, all bodies follow the geodesics of the geometry that they define.

-This is not instantaneous, per an inertial reaction to this change , gravitational waves will be emitted and the new stable state of the universe will be only achieved when gravitational waves reached the limit of the universe, these limits depending on the size and on the geometry of the universe.
+But this is not instantaneous, per an inertial reaction to this change , gravitational waves will be emitted and the new stable state of the universe will be only completed when gravitational waves reached the limit of the universe, these limits depending on the size and on the geometry of the universe.
 This may take an infinite time.

 In modern physics the inertial mass is asserted to come from the coupling with the Higgs field , which is filling the space, but we do not know where this field come from.